-This section includes a brief overview of the School Psychology Program's internship guidelines.
-Students should refer to the current SPSY Internship Handbook for additional information and guidance related to internship training.
+This section includes a brief overview of the School Psychology Program's internship guidelines at the time of publication.
+When students enroll in internship, they should refer to the current SPSY Internship Handbook for up-to-date guidance related to internship training and requirements.

 Consistent with the standards of the American Psychological Association and the National Association of School Psychologists, doctoral students must complete an internship equivalent to one full-academic year, either on a full-time basis for one year, or on a half-time basis for two consecutive years.
-The doctoral internship typically occurs during the sixth year of the program.
+The doctoral internship typically occurs during the fifth year of the program.